 Have a trusty MSR product that needs service or repair?
-The MSR Warranty & Repair Shop is located at 130 South Dakota Street, Seattle, 98134, and is open Monday-Friday 8:00 a.m. to 4:00 p.m.
+The MSR Warranty & Repair Shop is located at 130 South Dakota Street, Seattle, 98134, and is accepting gear by mail (be aware there may be a wait as demand is high).
 Here are a few of the main services it offers:

-Fuel pump overhaul ($10): The team will change the pump’s O-rings and conduct a pressure test to ensure sure it’s operating within MSR specs.
+Fuel pump overhaul ($10): The team will clean the pump, change and lubricate the pump’s O-rings and pump cup, and conduct a pressure test to ensure it’s operating within MSR specs.

-Water filters: This typically includes thoroughly cleaning and unclogging the filter, and replacing worn or broken parts.
+Water filters (Pricing varies depending on the amount of work done and parts replaced): This typically includes thoroughly cleaning and unclogging the filter, and replacing worn or broken parts.

 Tent poles: Broken poles are replaced for free thanks to their limited lifetime warranty.
 The technicians’ “Tent Bible” includes tent schematic drawings that date back to 1998, and the shop has the pole segments to service many of those tents.

-Tent fabric: Our in-house seamstress can sew in panels, fix mesh rips, and tape worn seams.
+Tent fabric: Our in-house seamstress can sew in panels, fix mesh rips, and tape replacement panel seams.
+A seam-sealing service is available for Xtreme Shield fabric tents.
 The team can also replace the sliders on the zippers (but not the zippers themselves).